 - The trade in the Nordic electric power market (Nord Pool)

-- Planning and design of heat supply for buildings
+- Heat balance and energy supply for buildings

-- use basic knowledge about different forms of production, transport and use of electricity and heating /cooling to solve simple problemes, and to use the knowledge to explain the relationship between the use of energy resources and environmental impacts.
+Skills: The course should enable students to: - use basic knowledge about different forms of conversion, transport, and use of electricity and heating /cooling to solve simple problems, and to use the knowledge to explain the relationship between the use of energy resources and environmental impacts.

 Learning methods and activities